 Citi® Double Cash Card – 18 month BT offer – With the Citi® Double Cash Card – 18 month BT offer, you can Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases..
 Plus, the Citi® Double Cash Card – 18 month BT offer has a $0 annual fee.
 But, you can use this card to earn rewards at superstores and warehouse stores like Walmart and Target.

-American Express Blue Cash Everyday Card: The American Express Blue Cash Everyday Card, for example, has no annual fee and gets you 3% cash back at U.S. supermarkets, up to $6,000 per year.
-However, if you do your grocery shopping at a store like Walmart or Target that is not specifically a stand-alone supermarket, you will only early 1% cash back.
-You also get 2% back at U.S. gas stations and 1% on everything else.
-If you’re not a heavy Walmart shopper, the Blue Cash Everyday Card may be a better idea.
+Blue Cash Everyday® Card from American Express: The Blue Cash Everyday® Card from American Express, for example, has a $0 annual fee and gets you 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
+2% cash back at U.S. gas stations and at select U.S. department stores.
+1% cash back on other purchases.
+However, if you do your grocery shopping at a store like Walmart or Target that is not specifically a stand-alone supermarket, you will earn 1% cash back.
+If you’re not a heavy Walmart shopper, the Blue Cash Everyday® Card from American Express may be a better idea.

 Who Will Benefit Most from the Walmart Credit Card?